Leooop/SCAM.jl/README.md

 )
 ```

-An finally the full model, with the setup informations
+and finally the full model, also using the setup informations :

 ```julia
 model = Model(cm,setup)
 ```

-The coupled integration of axial stress and damage is then performed using
+The coupled integration of axial stress and damage is then performed invoquing

 ```julia
 sol = simulate(model, tspan;